Safavid Iran: Local governments

 On a local level, the government was divided into public land and royal possessions.
 The public land was under the rule of local governors, or Khans.
 Since the earliest days of the Safavid dynasty, the Qizilbash generals had been appointed to most of these posts.
-They ruled their provinces like petty shahs and spent all their revenues on their own province, only presenting the Shah with the balance.
-In return, they had to keep ready a standing army at all times and provide the Shah with military assistance upon his request.
+They ruled their provinces like petty shahs and spent all their revenues on their own province, only presenting the shah with the balance.
+In return, they had to keep ready a standing army at all times and provide the shah with military assistance upon his request.
 It was also requested from them that they appoint a lawyer (vakil) to the Court who would inform them on matters pertaining to the provincial affairs.
 Shah Abbas I intended to decrease the power of the Qizilbash by bringing some of these provinces into his direct control, creating so called Crown Provinces (Khassa).
-But it was Shah Safi, under influence by his Prime Minister, Saru Taqi, that initiated the program of trying to increase the royal revenues by buying land from the governors and putting in place local commissioners.
-In time, this proved to become a burden to the people that were under the direct rule of the Shah, as these commissioners, unlike the former governors, had little knowledge about the local communities that they controlled and were primarily interested in increasing the income of the Shah.
-And, while it was in the governors’ own interest to increase the productivity and prosperity of their provinces, the commissioners received their income directly from the royal treasury and, as such, did not care so much about investing in agriculture and local industries.
-Thus, the majority of the people suffered from rapacity and corruption carried out in the name of the Shah.
+But it was Shah Safi, under influence by his prime minister, Saru Taqi, that initiated the program of trying to increase the royal revenues by buying land from the governors and putting in place local commissioners.
+In time, this proved to become a burden to the people that were under the direct rule of the shah, as these commissioners, unlike the former governors, had little knowledge about the local communities that they controlled and were primarily interested in increasing the income of the shah.
+And, while it was in the governors' own interest to increase the productivity and prosperity of their provinces, the commissioners received their income directly from the royal treasury and, as such, did not care so much about investing in agriculture and local industries.
+Thus, the majority of the people suffered from rapacity and corruption carried out in the name of the shah.

 Democratic institutions in an authoritarian society

 In 16th and 17th century Iran, there existed a considerable number of local democratic institutions.
 Examples of such were the trade and artisan guilds, which had started to appear in Iran from the 1500s.
-Also, there were the quazi-religious fraternities called futuvva, which were run by local dervishes.
+Also, there were the quasi-religious fraternities called futuvva, which were run by local dervishes.
 Another official selected by the consensus of the local community was the kadkhoda, who functioned as a common law administrator.
-The local sheriff (kalantar), who was not elected by the people but directly appointed by the Shah, and whose function was to protect the people against injustices on the part of the local governors, supervised the kadkhoda.
+The local sheriff (kalantar), who was not elected by the people but directly appointed by the shah, and whose function was to protect the people against injustices on the part of the local governors, supervised the kadkhoda.